boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 ### Title Alignment

-This allows you to handle the alignment of widget title to either **left, center, or right**.
+This allows you to handle the alignment of the widget title to either **left, center, or right**.

 ### Title Color